Study Accounting in UK

 University of Glasgow

-Glasgow delivers education rooted in research-led teaching that emphasizes critical thinking.
+Glasgow delivers education rooted in research-led teaching that emphasises critical thinking.
 Its accounting courses are structured to offer a broad, global perspective on financial practices.

 • Global perspective in accounting courses